Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Experiments

 \subsubsection{Trunk Detection}

+\textbf{Training:} For the weight initialization, we transfer the learning results from the pre-trained weights of the COCO dataset~\cite{lin2014microsoft} to exploit low-level features from lower layers.
+Since the COCO dataset has 81 classes and ours has only 2 classes (trunk and background), we first train the heads of the network (RPN, FCN and mask branch) for 30 epochs with the learning rate at $10^{-3}$.
+All the layers are then fine tuned for 30 epochs with the learning rate at $10^{-4}$.
+The training is performed on a 12GB GPU(AWS GPU p2.xlarge) with the batch size set to 2.
+The model rescales input images as 1024px$\times$1024px with zero padding, and performs image augmentation (flipping images left/right 50\% of the time).

 As stated in Sec.~\ref{subsubsec:trunkDetection}, the Mask R-CNN model is first trained on each set of training orchards and evaluated on its corresponding test orchard.
-In Table~\ref{table:detectionAcc}, we report the standard COCO metrics~\cite{lin2014microsoft} including AP (averaged over IoU thresholds), AP$_{50}$, and AP$_{75}$, where AP is evaluating using mask IoU (Intersection over Union).
+In Table~\ref{table:detectionAcc}, we report the standard COCO metrics~\cite{lin2014microsoft} including AP (averaged over IoU thresholds), AP$_{50}$, and AP$_{75}$, where AP is evaluated using mask IoU (Intersection over Union).
 The high accuracy in AP$_{50}$ demonstrates the correctness of trunk prediction (see Fig.~\ref{fig:trunkDetection}).
 Even though AP and AP$_{75}$ have relatively low accuracy, the model outputs clear boundaries along the trunk direction, which provides qualitative segmentation results for modeling trunk cylinder and merging steps (see Sec.~\ref{subsubsec:trunk}$\sim$\ref{sec:yieldmorph}).
-We finally train the mode using all the training data of five orchards.
-The train loss and evaluation loss for two training procedures (training heads first and then training all layers) are recorded in Fig.~\ref{fig:trainValLoss}, which shows that the model is not overfitted.
+For example, Fig.~{\ref{fig:detectionBaseline}} shows a correct prediction with the IoU of instance mask around $90\%$.
+The predicted trunk area is longer than the ground truth but still maintains correct boundaries.
+The difficult case is when the trunk is occluded by leaves or branches, so the detector has weak predictions around two trunk ends.
+The model is finally trained using all the training images from five datasets based on the above-mentioned training strategy.
+The train loss and evaluation loss for two training procedures (training heads first and then training all layers) are shown in Fig.~\ref{fig:trainValLoss}, which indicates that the model is not overfitted.

-\subsubsection{Merging Two-sides 3D Reconstructions}
+\subsubsection{Merging Two-Sides 3D Reconstructions}

-To validate the proposed merging algorithm, we first visually check if the misalignment of landmarks (e.g. poles and tree trunks) is eliminated.
+To validate the proposed merging algorithm, we first visually check if the misalignment of landmarks (e.g., poles and tree trunks) is eliminated.
 The objective is to maintain a globally reasonable model of tree rows (from both sides) for measuring geometric traits from this 3D information.
-The accuracy of merging and estimation algorithms are further tested by comparison with manual measurements of trunk diameter and tree height (see Sec.~\ref{subsubsec:measureTreeMorphology}).
+The accuracy of the merging and estimation algorithms are further tested by comparison with manual measurements of trunk diameter and tree height (see Sec.~\ref{subsubsec:measureTreeMorphology}).